JoanaMPereira/GCsnap/README.md

 ### NEW: 3.
 Advanced genomic context analysis

 Since version 1.0.16, GCsnap incorporates an "Advanced mode", which can be used by setting the `-operon_cluster_advanced` flag to True.
-This mode uses `PacMap` (https://github.com/YingfanWang/PaCMAP) to identify clusters of similar genomic contexts and, instead of displaying all contexts in one single view, first generates a summary page displaying the clusters of genomic contexts found as well as a "family composition spectrum" that allows for an easier interpretation of the diversity of genomic contexts identified.
-In addition, a detailed page is generated for each genomic context type defined, which includes the classic genomic context block but also a table listing the properties of families found.
-This is useful for very large input sets (thousands of sequences or large clans maps)
+This mode uses `PaCMAP` (https://github.com/YingfanWang/PaCMAP) to search for clusters of similar genomic contexts and, instead of displaying all contexts in one single view, first generates a summary page displaying the clusters of genomic contexts found and a "family composition spectrum", allowing for better interpretation of the diversity of genomic contexts found.
+In addition, a detailed page is generated for each genomic context cluster/type defined, which includes the classic genomic context block but also a table listing the properties of the protein families defined.
+This new mode is useful for the analysis of very large input sets (thousands of sequences or large CLANS cluster maps)

 Using the example in folder `examples/yqlc_KHII/` and the input file `yqlc_nostoc_blast_nrbac70.clans` without defining target clusters (i.e., it will use all sequences in the map), we can run a simple advanced job by running: